Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Introduction

 We argue that artificial agents should follow a similar strategy and we propose tailored auxiliary losses, which are based on interactions with the environment and directly target the main desired property of a latent representation: its \textit{usability} for navigation.
-This goal is related to \textit{Cognitive Maps}, spatial representations built by biological agents shown to emerge from interactions \cite{CognitiveMaps1948,BlodgettReward1929,ChimpanzeeSpatial1973}, even in blind agents, biological \cite{lumelsky_path-planning_1987} or artificial ones \cite{PhDThesisWijmans,BlindAgentsICLR2023}.
+This goal is related to \textit{Cognitive Maps}, spatial representations built by biological agents hown to emerge from interactions \citep{CognitiveMaps1948,BlodgettReward1929,ChimpanzeeSpatial1973}, even in blind agents, biological \citep{lumelsky_path-planning_1987} or artificial ones \citep{PhDThesisWijmans,BlindAgentsICLR2023}.

-Inspired by this line of research, we propose learning a latent spatial representation we call \textit{Navigability}.
-We avoid spending training signals on learning to explicitly reconstruct the scene in unnecessary detail, which is potentially not useful for downstream tasks and could harm transfer.
-Similarly to self-supervised learning, we augment the amount of information carried by the training signal compared to reward.
+Inspired by this line of research, we propose learning a latent spatial representation we call \textit{Navigability} and avoid spending training signals on learning to explicitly reconstruct the scene in unnecessary detail, potentially not useful and could even harm transfer.
+We augment the amount of information carried by the training signal compared to reward.
 We consider the ability of performing local navigation an essential skill for a robot, i.e. the capability to detect free navigable space, to avoid obstacles, and to find the openings in closed spaces in order to leave them.
 We propose to learn a representation which optimizes these skills directly, prioritizing usability over fidelity, as shown in Figure \ref{fig:teaser}.
-A representation is built by an agent as a sequential integration of visual observations.
+A representation is built by an agent through sequential integration of visual observations.
 This representation is passed to a \textit{blind} auxiliary agent, which is trained to use it as its sole information to navigate to a batch of intermediate subgoals.
 Optimizing over the success of the blind auxiliary agent leads to an actionable representation and can be done independently of the downstream task.

 We explore the following questions: (i) Can a latent cognitive map be learned by an agent through the communication with a blind auxiliary agent? (ii) What kind of spatial information does it contain? (iii) Can it be used for downstream tasks? (iv) Is it more transferable than end-to-end training in out-of-distribution situations such as sim2real transfer?